algorithmyc/string-processing/README.md

 # string-processing
-Web App for providing simple REST api's for string processing
+Spring Boot Maven Web App project for providing simple REST api's for string processing

 Once the Spring Boot app is running you can test the 2 REST api by